 The Main Street Four-Point Approach ® is a unique preservation-based organizing framework that enables communities to revitalize downtown and neighborhood business districts by leveraging local assets – from historic, cultural, and architectural resources to local enterprises and community pride.
 It is a comprehensive strategy that addresses the variety of issues and problems that challenge traditional commercial districts.

 2. A Powerful Network: The Main Street Approach in Action

-Main Street is a national movement that has spanned three decades and taken root in more than 2,000 communities – a movement that has spurred $56 billion in reinvestment in traditional commercial districts, galvanized thousands of volunteers, and changed the way governments, planners, and developers view preservation.
+Main Street is a national movement that has spanned four decades and taken root in more than 2,000 communities – a movement that has spurred $56 billion in reinvestment in traditional commercial districts, galvanized thousands of volunteers, and changed the way governments, planners, and developers view preservation.
 Over the past 34 years, the National Main Street Center has overseen the development of a national network of 46 coordinating programs.
 These coordinating programs help cities, towns, and villages revitalize their downtown and neighborhood business districts.
 Coordinating programs and staff help build the capacity of local Main Street programs, expand the network of Main Street communities, provide resources and technical assistance, and work with the NMSC to explore new solutions to revitalization challenges and respond to emerging trends throughout the nation.